Winter on Oahu’s North Shore

 After you’ve enjoyed some ono (good) eats, make sure you save room for dessert -- you’ll thank us later.

 OK, so you’re ready to pack up the car and start your road trip to the North Shore, but have you considered who’s going to get you there?
-Shaka Guide’s Circle Island Tour visits all the major stops and you have the freedom to explore at your own pace!
-You can sit and watch surfers for hours or skip the beach all together!
+Shaka Guide has two self-guided audio tours to that visit all the major North Shore stops and give you the freedom to explore at your own pace!
+You can sit and watch surfers for hours or skip the beach all together.
 You choose.